4nt0ineB/MyLittleCLibrary/docs/data-structures/types.md

 */
 ```

-Then you will be able to use the Movie struct in the data structures.
+Then you will be able to use the Movie struct in all the data structures.

 ```c
 int main(){
  LinkedList l;